SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## C# #

+- [Crequency/KitX](https://github.com/Crequency/KitX) - An all-purpose toolbox app🎇, that allows you to manage yours plugins and inject your code into it.
 - [microsoft/SmartKG](https://github.com/microsoft/SmartKG) - This project accepts excel files as input which contains the description of a Knowledge Graph (Vertexes and Edges) and convert it into an in-memory Graph Store.
 This project implements APIs to search/
 - [ppy/osu](https://github.com/ppy/osu) - rhythm is just a *click* away!
 - [microsoft/GraphEngine](https://github.com/microsoft/GraphEngine) - Microsoft Graph Engine